hellsan631/angular-fullpage.js/README.md

 A simple [fullPage.js](https://github.com/alvarotrigo/fullPage.js) directive that allows the use of fullPage.js within an angular app.
-There are several issues when using the the vanilla jquery version with an angular application that uses an internal router for displaying pages, and this repo aims to solve them.
+There are several issues when using the vanilla jquery version with an angular application that uses an internal router for displaying pages, and this repo aims to solve them.